 The main thing our trained technicians will do is use specialized equipment to determine just how severe your water damage problem actually is.
 Once they’ve evaluated the damage, they’ll remove the standing water from your property.

 The actual water removal process itself differs based upon whether the water is under your home or inside of it…

 Inside Home or Flooded Basement: We try to get there within 60 minutes when the water damage is inside your home.
 Our technicians will pump-out/vacuum up water and use an ‘extractor’ to remove water from wooden floors.
-Furniture will be taken out of affected areas or put up on blocks.
-If the water damage is from dirty water, carpeting will likely have to be thrown away, however if the water is clean we’ll dry out the carpet and pads if we can.
+Furniture will be taken out of effected areas or put up on blocks.
+If the water damage is from dirty water, carpeting will likely have to be thrown away, but if the water is clean we’ll dry out the carpet and pads if possible.

-Carpet pads are thrown away in many cases because it is cheaper sometime to replace than dry them.
-If there is water damage affecting a wall we will remove the baseboard and drill small holes in the wall and install wall heater.
+Carpet pads are thrown away in many cases because on some occasions, it is cheaper to replace them, rather than dry them.
+If there is water damage affecting a wall, we will remove the baseboard, drill small holes in the wall, and install a wall heater.
 This can allow hot air to dry out the wall.